The 20 Best Facial Paralysis Doctors Near Me in District of Columbia, US

 English

 Dr. Andrew N. Umhau is an internist affiliated with Sibley Memorial Hospital and Georgetown University Hospital.
 He practices out of Foxhall Internists in Washington, D.C.
 Dr. Umhau has an expertise in general internal medicine, with clinical interests in adolescent and young adult medicine, medical problems of pregnancy and cross-cultural issues.
 Dr. Umhau earned his undergraduate degree from Davidson College and his medical degree from Duke University.
 He completed a residency in internal medicine at Georgetown University, where he became chief resident.
 Dr. Umhau was named a Super Doctor by the Washington Post and has been named one of the Best Doctors in America.
 Castle Connolly named him a Top Doctor in the Washington, D.C. and Washington-Baltimore areas in 2012.
 Dr. Umhau also earned the 2009 Laureate Award by the American College of Physicians, Washington, D.C. chapter.
 Dr. Umhau is rated as an Advanced provider by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are High Cholesterol, Recurrent Peripheral Facial Palsy, Facial Paralysis, and Bell's Palsy.
+His top areas of expertise are High Cholesterol, Recurrent Peripheral Facial Palsy, Bell's Palsy, and Facial Paralysis.

 Experienced in Facial Paralysis